martinpriestley/PeakRDL-reST/README.md

-# PeakRDL-rest
+# PeakRDL-reST
-ReStructuredText exporter for the PeakRDL toolchain
+reStructuredText exporter for the PeakRDL toolchain